 Staff should report their concerns by phone or by completing the Multi-Agency Referral Form (MARF).
 If the referral is urgent, you will need to submit your referral by email or online, within 3 hours of calling the Single Point of Contact (SPOC) team.

-For allegations against members of staff The Croydon LADO (Local Authority Designated Officer) can be contacted on:
+For allegations against members of staff Wolverhampton LADO (Local Authority Designated Officer)can be contacted on:

-Email: lado@croydon.gov.uk
+Email:LADO@wolverhampton.gov.uk